 The North Atlantic right whale is one of the rarest whale species in the world.
-With 356 individuals remaining, our researchers are working tirelessly to study and protect this critically endangered species.
+With fewer than 350 individuals remaining, our researchers are working tirelessly to study and protect this critically endangered species.

 Right whales feed on zooplankton, microscopic animals that aggregate in dense patches in certain areas of the ocean at certain times of year.
 The right whale’s preferred prey species is the rice-grain sized Calanus finmarchicus.
 Right whales are commonly found in areas with ultra-high densities of Calanus.
 Right whales are considered “grazers,” meaning that they feed by swimming slowly through patches of zooplankton with their mouths open and strain the water out through their long baleen plates.

 The North Atlantic Right Whale has a few physical attributes that help to easily identify the species.

 Right whales have large patches of raised tissue on their heads, called callosities (Kah-laus’-eh-tees).
 Some people confuse the callosities with barnacles because they appear to be white.
 Actually, the callosity tissue is dark like the whales skin, but it is infested with light colored cyamids (Si-am-ids), or ‘whale lice.
 Millions of these cyamids live on the whale’s head and can obscure the underlying callosity.
 Because they are light in color, they provide contrast against the black skin serving to define the outline of the callosity.